 Bumbleride Era Release Date

 Funny thing, I heard about Bumbleride Era for the first time back in 2013 when I was pregnant with my daughter Haley.
-I really believe the brand put a lot of effort to make this stroller awesome and I’m really excited it’s finally going to hit the stores!
+I really believe the brand put a lot of effort to make this stroller awesome and I’m really excited it’s finally out in the stores!

 View this post on Instagram